 You can use a pruner to cut off the top of the potato stalks keeping an inch of it from the ground.
 If you trim the potato stalk to the ground, there’s a chance that the tuber gets exposed to the air.
 That will cause the potatoes to turn green and become inedible.

-Once you have trimmed the top of your potato plants, keep the potatoes in the ground for 1-2 weeks.
+Once you have trimmed the potato tops, keep the potatoes in the ground for 1-2 weeks.
 This helps the potatoes to develop a thick skin.
 You will be able to store such potatoes for several weeks or months without any problems.

 What do I do if my potatoes don’t flower?